 ACC 397/497 Accounting - Internship, 0-3 cr.

-IMPORTANT:Accounting majors need to be aware that as of Jan.
-1, 2001, a total of 150 credit hours are needed to qualify to take the CPA examination.
+*As of January 1, 2001, a total of 150 credit hours are needed to qualify to take the CPA examination.